pavelyanu/nethack_neural/README.md

 I'm still figuring out a portable way to install the program.
 For now, you can clone the repository and run `python main.py` in the terminal to start the program.

+## Dependencies

+In addition to Python 3.x and libraries listed in requirements.txt, the program requires the following due to Nethack Learning Environment: [ NLE Installation ]( https://github.com/facebookresearch/nle#installation )

 # User's Guide

 ## Overview